rossant/website/content/2015-compiler-data-visualization.md

 Yet, there are more complex visualization needs in academia and industry, and I've always been unsatisfied by the tools at our disposal.

+## Complex visualizations

-To be more concrete, here are a few examples of the kinds of visualizations I'm talking about:
+To be more concrete, here are a few examples of the kinds of visualizations I'll be talking about throughout this post:

 TODO

-You're not going to implement these with SVG and D3.
+These are not dumb scatter plots.
+They are complex visualizations of large datasets with elaborate interactivity patterns.
+You're not going to implement these sorts of visualizations with SVG and D3.
 There are two main problems.

-## Visualizing millions of points
+### Performance

 The first problem is speed: things are going to be way too slow and memory-intensive.
 You might crash your browser or your computer because you're just plotting way more points than what your library can handle.

 An often-heard counter-argument is that you're never going to plot millions of points where you only have a few million pixels on your screen.
 This is true when you're plotting aggregates like statistical quantities.
 But this is not as soon as you visualize complex, raw, unstructured datasets, like the ones you may find in some scientific and industrial applications.

 To give only one example in the discipline I know: neurophysiologists can now routinely record in animals' brains thousands of simultaneous digital signals sampled at 20 kHz.
 That represents at least 20 million points *per second*.
 Recordings can last several hours or days.
 High-density 4k screens can now contain about 10 million pixels, maybe several times more in a few years.
 The scientists I know absolutely *do* want to visualize as much data as possible.
 They may have two, three, even four HiDPI screens, and they're eager to see all signals in a given time interval, as much as their screens' resolution allows (and they're starting do to it with the visualization prototypes we're developing).
 This is an unprecendent opportunity to really *see* what's going on in the brain.
 They're incredibly excited by this opportunity.
 The reason why very few people do that at the moment is that the tools are not quite there yet (apart from early prototypes).
+This is an example where the user absolutely needs to look at the raw data, not some aggregates, because they wouldn't even know what to aggregate.
+This is basically uncharted territory, and the only chance they can have to get some scientific insight in the data is to look at the raw data directly.

 I am convinced that the demand is real in neuroscience, genomics, astronomy, particle physics, meteorology, finance, and many other scientific and industrial disciplines.

 ![That's many screens you've got here](http://www.timothysykes.com/wp-content/uploads/2011/04/desk.jpg)

-## 3D visualization
+### 3D

 The second problem is 3D: most plotting libraries are designed for 2D, and when they support 3D, they don't do it well because 3D is implemented as an afterthought.